 The first plan year counts contributions given in the following year to determine the first year’s top-heavy status if those contributions are for the first year.
 Additionally, top-heavy status in the first year uniquely applies for two plan years – the first plan year and the second plan year.

-For example, a plan that starts in 2022 and contributes profit sharing for the 2022 plan year on March 15, 2023, will have those profit-sharing contributions added to the top-heavy determination that is made for December 31, 2022.
+For example, a plan that starts in 2024 and contributes profit sharing for the 2024 plan year on March 15, 2025, will have those profit-sharing contributions added to the top-heavy determination that is made for December 31, 2024.
 This means some plans may be able to use additional contributions for the first plan year to avoid or prevent having a top-heavy status in the first and second years.
-This opportunity can be impacted positively or negatively depending on the type of workforce (the number of key versus non-key employees and their respective compensation amounts) and the type of profit sharing allowed by the plan document.
+This opportunity can be impacted positively or negatively depending on the type of workforce (the number of key versus non-key employees and their respective compensation amounts) and the type of profit sharing used.

 How to use profit sharing contributions to prevent top-heavy status for the first (and second) plan years